-- (i) effectively safeguarded; and - (ii) able to access services to meet the needs identified for their care; - (b) accessibility of the care centre and distance from institutions of basic education within the county; - (c) whether there are environmental factors that would represent a hazard to children within the care centre; and - (d) such other criteria as the county executive committee member shall determine.

-(3) A person who is licensed under this Act shall undertake a location assessment to review the appropriateness and suitability of the location of the premises at least once in every four calendar years.
+- (2) A location assessment report shall contain the following information- - (a) whether the premises are suitably located so that children cared for in the care centre are - (i) effectively safeguarded; and - (ii) able to access services to meet the needs identified for their care: - (b) accessibility of the care centre and distance from institutions of basic education within the county; - (c) whether there are environmental factors that would represent a hazard to children within the care centre; and - (d) such other criteria as the county executive committee member shall determine. - (3) A person who is licensed under this Act shall undertake a location assessment to review the appropriateness and suitability of the location of the premises at least once in every four calendar years. - 23.
+(1) The county executive committee member may, subject to the provisions of section 24, cancel a licence issued to an applicant under this Act in accordance with regulations made under subsection (4).